Barry Railway Company: First attempts

-In fact in 1865 a Barry Railway was incorporated by Act of Parliament.
-It was to make a branch railway from Peterston on the broad gauge South Wales Railway to Barry, with powers to lay a third rail for mixed gauge operation on the SWR main line between Llantrisant and Newport.
-In 1867 an Act was obtained to make a harbour at Barry.
+In 1865 a Barry Railway was incorporated by act of Parliament, the Barry Railway Act 1865 (28 & 29 Vict. c. ccxxxiv).
+It was to make a branch railway from Peterston on the broad-gauge South Wales Railway to Barry, with powers to lay a third rail for mixed-gauge operation on the SWR main line between Llantrisant and Newport.
+The Barry Harbour Act 1866 (29 & 30 Vict. c. liii) was obtained to make a harbour at Barry.
 Both of these proposals foundered, chiefly because the Taff Vale Railway practically monopolised the transport of coal from the Taff and Rhondda Valleys to Cardiff, and was hostile to diversion of that traffic from its new harbour at Penarth.
-In addition, the financial crisis following the failure of the banking firm of Overend Gurney and Company meant that for a while finance was impossible to get.
+In addition, the financial crisis following the failure of the banking firm of Overend, Gurney and Company meant that for a while finance was impossible to get.

 The Barry Dock and Railway

 Dissatisfaction with the available railway and dock facilities was however unabated, and there was a considerable desire for an alternative to break the monopoly.
 In 1882 promoters allied to the Taff Vale Railway and the Bute Trustees (who controlled the Cardiff Docks) proposed new docks at Roath, east of the city, and a new approach railway from the Taff Vale line.
-It was made public that mineral haulage rates would be increased by a penny a ton to pay for this line, both on traffic to Roath and to the existing Bute Docks.
+It was made public that mineral haulage rates would be increased by one penny per ton to pay for this line, both on traffic to Roath and to the existing Bute Docks.
 This deepened the hostility and further inflamed the feelings of the coal owners.

 David Davies had been active as a railway contractor, and in later life a politician and industrialist, and with other like-minded business people, he formed a group intent on building an alternative dock and railway system, and a bill was prepared and submitted for the 1883 session of Parliament.
 In fact the strength of opposition from the Taff Vale Railway, the Bute Trustees, and other established companies was such that the bill failed in that session.

-It was resubmitted in the 1884 session, and this time it was passed, and the Barry Dock and Railway Company Act gained the Royal Assent on 14 August 1884.
+It was resubmitted in the 1884 session, and this time it was passed, and the Barry Dock and Railways Act 1884 (47 & 48 Vict. c. cclvii) gained royal assent on 14 August 1884.
 The promoters' costs for the two bills had been about £70,000, a huge sum at that time.